liaowow/Mosh-OOP/README.md

 # Overview

-This is a code-along with Mosh's [Object-Oriented Programming](https://codewithmosh.com/p/object-oriented-programming-in-javascript) course.
+This is a code-along with Mosh's [Object-Oriented Programming](https://codewithmosh.com/p/object-oriented-programming-in-javascript) and [Git](https://codewithmosh.com/courses/1120640) courses.
 Below are some notes taken along the way.

 ### Objects